 - Pros: No credit score required; no monthly payments; factoring company can manage your accounts receivable and collections processes

 - Cons: Can affect communication with your customers, if they are not familiar with the process.

 Debt issuance is typically only available to very large companies with several years of audited financial statements.
 To issue debt, the company will work with an investment bank to issue bonds or debt to investors.

-Also known as a stock offer, an equity offering is also generally an option only for the larges companies with a long history of good financial management.
-In an equity offering, the company’s owner sells stakes in their company to investors in either the private or public markets.
+An equity offering is an option only for larger companies with a long history of good financial management.
+In an equity offering, the company’s owner sells stakes in their company to investors in either the private or public markets